 - Digital Transformation: Digital transformation is leveraging digital technologies to create new business models, methods, products, services, and experiences for customers and employees.

 The business process automation market is growing rapidly, and keeping pace with the changes is essential.
-Here are some of the software categories you should look at when selecting a business process automation tool.
+Here are some of the software categories of BPA software you should look at when selecting a business process automation tool.

 - Robotic Process Automation.
 Utilizes "bots" installed into your existing software to perform routine tasks.
 The bots execute workflows developed in a "codeless" drag-and-drop user interface or captured as a recording of employees' work.
 Here is a link to a list of RPA software reviews.